Makov-Vik/practice-computools/README.md

 npx sequelize-cli db:seed:undo:all
 ```

+*If you failed to make seeders on the first try, then you should eliminate it and recreate the database.
+Because when inserting into tables, a specific id is used, which violates the uniqueness value on subsequent insert attempts.
+An error similar to this might appear: ERROR: Duplicate key value violates the "role_pkey" unique constraint.
+Then recreate the database and run migration and seeders again.*

 ### Test
 Before running the tests, you must create 2 databases named **airsoft_test** in postgresql and mongodb.
 Make migrations and seeds, like previuse usecase, but use **airsoft_test** database in **./config/database.json** file.
 Specify the correct data in the **.test.env** file.